jrottersman/hugocms/site/content/post/six-things-i-learned-from-kubernetes-patterns-reusable-elements-for-designing-cloud-native-applications.md

 description: "Six Things I learned From: Kubernetes Patterns: Reusable Elements for Designing Cloud-Native Applications"
 ---
-**Introduction**
+###  Introduction

-* Kubernetes Patterns: Reusable Elements for Designing Cloud-Native Applications is pretty much exactly what it says.
+Kubernetes Patterns: Reusable Elements for Designing Cloud-Native Applications is an excellent introduction to designing applications for Kubernetes.
 There is an overview of common patterns in Kubernetes.
 It provides a good overview for a developer interested in deploying applications to Kubernetes and provides a useful overview of the Kubernetes landscape.
 Overall I enjoyed the book and pulled quite a few useful tricks out of it, however, it's written at a high level and there will be points where I was wishing to went a little deeper.

-* In particular, the chapters on sidecars the ambassador and adapter patterns, along with the chapters on probes, service discovery, and configuration were worth reading.
+ In particular, the chapters on sidecars the ambassador and adapter patterns, along with the chapters on probes, service discovery, and configuration were worth reading.
 There were clear and simple explanations of the various options that are available.
 Kubernetes is extremely complicated and presents many things which all do relatively similar stuff so having them all explained and the differences between being made clear were useful.
 For example, a readiness probe and a liveness probe are similar but a liveness probe issues an HTTP request, and the readiness probe runs some sort of shell command.

-  **6 things that I learned about Kubernetes**
+  ### 6 things that I learned about Kubernetes
-* different types of probes - There are a couple of different kinds of probes in Kubernetes.
+  The first thing that was really reinforced from reading this was about probes.
+There are a couple of different kinds of probes in Kubernetes.
 The main ones are liveness probes that issue some sort of TCP or HTTP request and are useful for services.
 They are also used to detect deadlocks.
 The other kind of probe is a readiness probe this is for things that are not HTTP services and instead, they issue some sort of command, for example, an echo.
 Both probes exist to make sure that a pod has started properly and one of them should be included in your deployments.
 * difference between daemon sets and deployments and when you should use each - Daemon sets are similar in many ways to a daemon on a Unix system.
 So they are supposed to be operational or infrastructure-related processes.
 They also guarantee one pod per node or a subset of nodes.
 Deployments are for more standard services and applications.
 * About controllers and operators
 * Controllers exist to monitor a set of Kubernetes resources and keep them at the level that a declaration says they should be at.
 Deployments, statefulsets, and services are all examples of controllers.
 They do this by running a simple reconciliation process.
 You can also include additional data about what a controller does in the annotations, label or configmap.
 If you want to do something nonstandard with Kubernetes in a declarative way custom controllers are an option.